chen3feng/blade-build/doc/en/build_file.md

 # Write a BUILD file #

 The Blade passes a series of files named "BUILD" (all uppercase), which need to be written by the developer.
 Each BUILD file describes the source file of a target, other targets it depends on, and other properties through a set of object description functions.

 ## Example of a BUILD file ##

-Building a script is simple:
+Build file is simple:

 Example: common/base/string/BUILD